angadhn/MySite/_notes/Space Data Center Analysis.md

 $$

 A more realistic estimate would be based on 80% of the fairing volume being available.
 In this case, the areal packing density is **79 m²/m³**.
-## Clarifications of white paper on radiator performance
+## Clarifications of whitepaper on radiator performance

 Previously, we calculated the **solar power density** as: